cliffore/millms/README.md

     re
     pandas

-3: Java 24 and the following libraries
+3: Java 24 and the following libraries:

-    OWLAPI (this project uses Maven to manage this library)
+    OWLAPI (the included Intellij project uses Maven to manage this library)

 Any other configuration may work, but cannot be supported in advance.